ZorksFrenemy/minecraft-connection/README.md

 - then start a list of issues I need to figure out to connect to minecraft with python

 - and meanwhile keep some notes about minecraft and what I want to do

+- Found out how to make bullets! (dash space)